Drivers of population change

 Following the State Housing development in Porirua City in the 1950s and 1960s, the development in the area diversified as new suburbs were established.
 Areas such as Whitby have continually been developing since the 1960s with current landscaping and expansion in the hills behind the eastern part of Whitby facilitating the future growth of the suburb.
 New suburbs such as Aotea developed in recent years and continue to grow into the future.
 In recent years, Porirua City has experienced a boom in terms of housing supply growth.
 In the period between 2001 and 2006, there were 666 new dwellings in the City, on average around 133 new dwellings per year with the majority of development occurring in Whitby East (192 dwellings, 28.8% of total dwelling additions).
 In the most recent Census period 2006-2013, the City has seen 1,578 dwelling additions with Paremata-Papakowhai carrying the largest share of this development (834 dwellings developed here in the 2006-2013 period, 119 dwellings per annum on average and 53% of the total Porirua City development in this seven year period).
 Whitby East still experienced notable levels of residential development with 240 new dwellings added to the small area.

 At the start of the forecast period, rates of development remain similar with several stages of the Aotea Block development beginning to reach exhaustion/completion.
 During this time, Whitby East also has several greenfield development sites such as the Silverwood Residential Estate, The Banks development and the Bluejacket Lane/Spyglass Land development adding to dwelling stock.
 From 2017-2018, Navigation Heights and Duck Creek North residential development estates, also in Whitby East will kick off and develop over 6-8 years.
 From around 2016-2018, the future stages of Aotea Block commence and peak around 2020 prior to being completed in the mid-term of the forecast.
-Larger developments such as Kenepuru Hospital Land redevelopment commences around 2018 and develops over a ten year period.
+Larger developments such as Kenepuru Hospital Land redevelopment commences in 2019 and develops over the next few years.
 As the southern supply of greenfield slows down and reaches capacity, the Camborne North Residential Area commences as well as the Pukeroa Bay West section of the Northern Growth Area, a stage 1 development according to the deveopment structure plan.
 The development of the Transmission Gully Motorway, scheduled for completion in 2020 will increase some accessibility of the new growth areas to the north.
 Soon after that, some of the development of Pauatahanui-Judgeford begins.
 This group of development sites will have different densities and minimum lot allowances based on different degrees of difficulty in the preliminary works required to allow for residential development.
-Later in the forecast period, as Kenepuru Hospital land completes and Camborne North also reaches capacity, sections of the Northern Growth Area will pick up rates of development and be the primary growth front for Porirua City.
+Later in the forecast period Camborne North also reaches capacity, sections of the Northern Growth Area will pick up rates of development and be the primary growth front for Porirua City.